 Perform thorough inspection and be satisfied that all the requirements of the specification have been met prior to requesting the Consultant's approval for any portion of the Work.

-Provide adequate facilities, including scaffolding, swing stages, ladders, lighting, etc., as required, for the inspection of all work by any representative of the Region.
+Provide adequate facilities, including scaffolding, swing stages, ladders, lighting, etc., as required, for execution of the work and for the inspection of all work by any representative of the Region.
 Ensure cooperation of all trades and provide labour as required for assistance during the inspection process.

 Manufacturer's Services: